syntaxsurge/lexlink/README.md

 This repository contains the full end-to-end implementation for Days 2 and 3 of the build plan, ready to deploy without placeholders.

+Revenue accrues in three places: Story PIL minting fees collected per license, royalty shares encoded in `royaltyBps` for downstream derivative sales, and optional dispute bonds when UMA arbitration upholds infringement claims.
+The dashboard surfaces these levers so operators can quantify licensing income and compliance costs in real time.

 ## 1. Prerequisites